Thor (Ultimate Marvel): Ultimate Secret

+Ultimate Fantastic Four

 Thor has appeared or been mentioned in several storylines of the Ultimate Fantastic Four.
 Reed Richards at one point created infant hard light versions of the Ultimates and thought Thor to be the most powerful superhuman on the planet.
 This was proved wrong when Namor appeared to be physically stronger.
 In another storyline, an interdimensional parasite that sought out the most powerful being on the planet bypassed a present Thor and possessed Doctor Doom.
 This is attributed to a combination of Doom's physical states and knowledge of Atlantean magic.

 Thor appeared as a minor character in an alternate timeline as the President of the United States due to time travel involving Skrull invaders.
 In it his powers were described as "natural."
 This alternate version was killed during the Skrull invasion and ceased to exist when the timeline was erased.

 Thor appeared in a later storyline involving Thanos.
 He stated he had fought Thanos in the past and tried to fight him again along with the rest of the Ultimates.
 He was quickly defeated due to Thanos possessing the Cosmic Cube and turned into a tree.
 This was undone when Thanos was defeated by the Fantastic Four.